ayanvrsn/assignment2-backend/README.md

 }
 ```

-**Note**: Returns up to 5 dealerships sorted by distance.
+Note: Returns up to 5 dealerships sorted by distance.
 Only shows dealerships related to cars/autos.

 ### Health Check
 ```
 GET /api/health
 ```

-## 🎨 Design
+## Design

 ### Minimalist Approach
-- **Ultra-simplified design** - No gradients, complex shadows, or animations
+- Ultra-simplified design - No gradients, complex shadows, or animations
 - Clean, flat design with basic borders and simple colors
 - Fast loading and minimal CSS (~250 lines)
 - Responsive layout for mobile and desktop